 After reviewing written applications, we will request interviews with individuals we believe have a good opportunity to excel at our site.
 We will NOT be requiring in-person interviews at INS this training cycle.
-Rather, in accordance with APPCN recommendations, we will primarily utilize a virtual platform for interviews and will also consider phone-based interviews.
+Rather, in accordance with APPCN recommendations, we will primarily utilize a virtual platform for interviews.
 Requests for any on-site interviews or meetings at INS (if applicable) will be reviewed on a case-by-case basis.
+We plan to host an Open House, Meet and Greet with current fellows, as well as virtual interviews.